Tanya X. Short: Career

 At Funcom, Short worked as a narrative designer, designing levels and boss fights for MMORPGs.
 She moved to Montreal, Canada, in her mid-twenties at the request of her employer, which wanted to take advantage of attractive tax subsidies offered by the province to the video game industry.
 She participated in meetings held by the Montreal Gaming Society, which Short recalls helped her integrate into the local gaming community even though she did not speak French.
 In 2012, Short and game hobbyist Rebecca Cohen Palacios founded Pixelles, a non-profit organization which has organized free events to teach video game development to women, non-binary people, transgender people, and people from other marginalized groups.

 Around 2013, when Funcom halted its activities in Montreal to continue its activities in North Carolina, Short chose to stay in Montreal and became unemployed.
 In 2013, she founded Kitfox Games with three other people.
 The studio soon developed the game Shattered Planet, released in 2014, as part of a video game incubator; Short acted as lead designer of the game.
 As lead designer of the studio's later project Moon Hunters (2016), she was motivated to create a game that used procedural generation to create "personal player narratives."
 Short later discussed the studio's focus on inclusivity when designing Boyfriend Dungeon (2021), a dungeon crawler game about dating one's weapons, which meant also giving the player options to date women and non-binary characters despite the title of the game.

-Short is a critic of crunch, which she suggests could be countered with co-ops and unions.
-In 2020, she talked to IGN about the "democratisation" of video game technology, specifically how competition and diversity has increased in indie games with greater availability of game creation tools.